Draggie306/EditingCheatSheets/A Level/Geography - Hazardous Earth.md

 As a result, only one warning was issued for an imminent eruption a fortnight preceding the May eruption.
 Three vents opened on the cinder cone's flanks, which flowed towards Goma at a rate of around 1 kilometre per hour, allowing around 20 hours for people to escape.
 Around 30 two people died, mostly used to asphyxiation - the invisible, toxic CO2 gathers in low-lying areas.
 Whilst there was an evacuation warning of 400,000 people as a result of the city evacuation plan and a third of the population moved quickly, 2000 homes were destroyed and 17 villages were ruined.

 However, this LIDC eruption was much better handled compared to the eruption in 2002, where 10x more people died and 13% of the city was destroyed, rendering 120,000 homeless.
-People in Goma were evidently more prepared
+People in Goma were evidently more prepared this time, showing how far a small warning system and prior community knowledge can help mitigate vulnerability.